 Rank Math still supports Universal Analytics (GA3) and, if you prefer to create a GA3 property and start measuring your site performance, you can easily do that with the following steps.

 First, go to your Google Analytics > Admin.

 Then click on Create Property.

 Give a name to your property in the Property Setup.

 Once you’ve added the name of the property, choose Show advanced options as shown below.

 Under the advanced options, click the toggle to enable Create a Universal Analytics property.

-Last but not the least enter your website name in the website URL and then click Next.
+Then enter your website name in the Website URL and then click Next.

 Finally, enter the details of your business (optional) and click Create.